CardiffUniversityComputationalRobotics/social-multi-fed-nav-stack/README.md

 - solving_time (double)

-  Time given to the planner to solve the navigation query.
+  Time given to the planner to solve the navigation query, both for the global and the local layer.

 - opport_collision_check (bool)